Title II of the American with Disabilities Act

 The grievance should be in writing and contain information about the grievance, submission date, name, address, telephone or cell phone number of grievant, location, date and description of the problem.
 A grievance form is available at the City for your convenience, but is not required to be used.

-Grievances should be submitted to the ADA Coordinator, Shelly Cisneros at email@example.com, with a copy to the City Clerk.
+Grievances should be submitted by emailing ADA Coordinator, Shelly Cisneros, with a copy to the City Clerk.

 4. What if I need assistance filling out my grievance?